codemonstur/jcli/src/docs/future_features.md

 ### 5. Different way to treat Boolean's

-Currently the Boolean class works like the boolean primitive:
+Currently, the Boolean class works like the boolean primitive:
 - It is a flag
 - If the argument is there the value is set to true
 - If the argument isn't there the value is set to false